 What’s more—the analysis revealed that our trend was driven by care optimization rather than care avoidance.
 Collective Health members reduced unnecessary care like emergency room visits and some advanced imaging, and increased utilization of urgent care facilities and behavioral health care.

 So what does this all mean?
 To us, it suggests our founding hypothesis may be true, and what we’re doing at Collective Health is really working—for companies and their people.

-To learn more, download the full report and sign up for our upcoming webinar.
+To learn more, download the full report and watch the on-demand webinar.